 While Dalio’s predictions may be controversial, his book provides an insightful look at the changing world order and is well worth a read.
 The book has an accompanying website https://economicprinciples.org/.
 One of the biggest comments from me previously was that I wished he could share more raw data or make the graphs more precise so that we can interpret/gauge the timing better.
 He did that and even more with the book and the website.
 He also shared this summary video recently “principles for dealing with the changing world order“.
 So if you don’t have a lot of time and just want to get the gist of the book, the video is a good option.
 Or if you prefer to listen to the audio version of the book, here it is.
 All the graphs or quotes below are from the book or the website.

 (FYI, you can download all the graphs in the book here).

 So what did I learn from this book and the website?

 - The US is now at about 70% of a typical great empire cycle, give or take 10%.
 They are in the decline phase of the cycle.

 - China is on the other hand, in the rise phase of the cycle.

 A more detailed version of the empire cycle is below

-If you go deeper a bit, the story is a lot more nuanced than you think though.
-Using the data from the “country power index Jan 2022“, we can see that while the US is in relative decline, it is still very strong as an empire in comparison to China and extremely strong compared to other countries
+If you go deeper a bit, the story is a lot more nuanced than you think.
+Using the data from the “country power index Apr 2022“, we can see that while the US is in relative decline, it is still very strong as an empire in comparison to China and extremely strong compared to other countries

 Ray and his team break down the overall empire score into its individual components and share their readings on the same website.
 What I would love to see here is a Peer review!
-I don’t have the capacity, expertise or bandwidth to do a thorough peer review of the data published by Ray and his team on https://economicprinciples.org but someone should!
+I don’t have the capacity, expertise or bandwidth to do a thorough peer review of the data Ray and his team published on https://economicprinciples.org, but someone should!

 This way, we can have a much more meaningful debate, validate Ray’s findings/scores, or dispute it.